 - Enriched by its national and international interns who bring to each class a rich mix of experiences and knowledge

 - A learning program whose learning facilitators are actual practitioners who have gone through academic disciplines in faith-based peacemaking and social ethics

 - Participants are connected and actively working with local and global networks of peacebuilding practitioners

 Program: For both the Seminar Facilitator’s Diploma and Leadership Mentor’s Diploma, the participants will be given one month to do the required readings and other class preparation.
 There will be a whole week — Monday to Friday, 8 hours per day — for class sessions.
-The student will be given one month to write a course paper.
+The participant will be given one month to write a course paper.

 PAR Seminar Facilitator’s Diploma

 SF 1: Introduction to Peace Theology.
 This is a biblical-theological discussion on peace, centered on Jesus, with emphasis on active non-violence.
-This course will help the students to appreciate and to evaluate a biblical understanding and contemporary practice of Peace Theology.
+This course will help the participants to appreciate and to evaluate a biblical understanding and contemporary practice of Peace Theology.
 Such evaluation will be done within the framework of social sciences and informed from the perspective of biblical theology.
 The participants will be intellectually involved in the current discussions on the meanings, proposals, and tasks of Peace Theology.

-SF 4: Peace and Reconciliation (PAR) Principles and Practices.
+SF 2: Peace and Reconciliation (PAR) Principles and Practices.
 This will be a review of PAR Seminars 1, 2, & 3.
 Specific materials will be selected based on its contextual significance.
-Students will go through a workshop to master the contents of the selected materials.
+The participants will go through a workshop to master the contents of the selected materials.
 A special emphasis will be given on the Theology of PAR Leadership.

 SF 3: PAR Facilitating Skills.
 This will be a workshop on various learning facilitation techniques that have been proven effective in the various historical, social, and cultural contexts in the Philippines based on PBCI’s 10-year experience of conducting PAR Seminars.

-Upon successfully completing all the class requirements and passing an actual teaching demonstration using PAR 1-3, a PAR Seminar Facilitator’s Diploma will be issued to the candidate.
+Upon successfully completing all the course requirements and passing an actual teaching demonstration using PAR 1-3, a PAR Seminar Facilitator’s Diploma will be issued to the candidate.

 PAR Leadership Mentor’s Diploma